viblo/pymunk/README.txt

 CHIPMUNK

-    Compiled libraries of Chipmunk compatible Windows and Linux are distributed with pymunk.
+    Compiled libraries of Chipmunk compatible Windows and Linux 32bit are distributed with pymunk.
     If pymunk doesnt have your particular platform included, you can compile Chipmunk by hand with a custom setup argument:

         > python setup.py build_chipmunk

-    The compiled file goes into the /pymunk folder (same as _chipmunk.py, util.py and others)
+    The compiled file goes into the /pymunk folder (same as _chipmunk.py, util.py and others).
+If the compile fail, please check the readme in chipmunk_src for generic instructions on how to compile with gcc, or download the relevant relase from Chipmunk homepage and follow its instructions.

 HOW TO GENERATE BINDINGS
 (optional -- if you want to experiment :)